 }

-Yep, this is exactly the same as the snippet in the introduction.
+Yep, this is precisely the same snippet in the introduction.
 A couple of extra notes though:

 - Apart from